Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 FIXME: How fast does the Continuum recover?

 ### Setting Aspects

+The following Aspects come with the Setting.
+They may be invoked and compelled as any other Aspect.

 * **The Continuum is Fragile**.
 Examples of compels:
   * Call for a truce between branches of the Bureaucracy, long enough to Explain away an Observable Contradiction or a Consequence.